timeabarna/feed_the_snake/README.md

 For Linux (Ubuntu with GUI):
 1. enter the directory you have downloaded the files
-2. run build.sh
+2. run sh build.sh
-3. start run.sh for playing
+3. start sh run.sh for playing

 Snake movement is having bugs at the moment.
 You can move the sanke with up, down, left and right arrow keys.